 And what do you think the political fallout of this is?

-Because at some point Americans are gonna see that if this is all that they care about, meanwhile, the president's out there fighting for jobs, the wall, uh, originalist justices, deregulation, the largest tax cut in history, trade deals.
+Meanwhile, the president's out there fighting for jobs, the wall, originalist justices, deregulation, the largest tax cut in history, trade deals.

 I mean, all of this, of course, unfolding while he's at the UN with a million foreign leaders.

-Great optics for the for the Democrats.
+Yeah, okay, great optics for the Democrats.

-Well, I think look, I mean, I think that the Democrats have got a heck of a risk here, right?
+Well, I think, look, I mean, I think that the Democrats have got a heck of a risk here, right?

 I think for conservatives, Republicans, what you have to do is parry this back.

-You gotta fight it back.
+You got to fight it back.

 How do you fight it back?